-Is it really that hard to write a brief commencement speech that doesn’t sound like utter shit?
+Is it really that hard to write a brief commencement speech that doesn’t sound like utter poop?

 I know I’m jaded and all, because I’ve been to many, many graduations – my own, my sister’s, and the many where I was with the band.
 And I know that every person graduating feels that this moment is incredibly magical and special, the closing of one chapter, the opening of another, and all that crap.
 But please, Class of 2003, I beg of you – when you sit down to write that speech, try to say something that fifty million graduates haven’t already said.

-Side note: the “official” graduation speaker also sucked duck wang, and so Boss and I went on a quest to find our dream graduation speaker.
+Side note: the “official” graduation speaker also sucked, and so my boss and I went on a quest to find our dream graduation speaker.

 After long deliberation, we have chosen – Eddie Izzard.